-The Percussions found on your Rodgers organ are the CARILLON and HARP.
+The Percussions found on your Rodgers Organ are the CARILLON (with alternate tunings) and HARP.
+A HARPSI-CHORD voice is available as an option.
 These voices are independent of all other voices, and they have volume and sustain length controls.
-On the Glasgow 740B three alternate carillons are available.